 Tens of millions of people have student debt, including a substantial number who are 50 and over.

-In 2024, employers can add matching for student loan payments to 401(k) or other workplace retirement plans.
+In 2024, employers were able to begin adding matching contributions for student loan payments to 401(k) or other workplace retirement plans.
 With student loan repayments kicking in after a multi-year pause on repayments due to the pandemic, that could be a great incentive for workers still paying off their loans.
 Only higher education expenses are eligible, and employees will have to certify annually their student loan payments to qualify for the match.
 Even if just making minimum payments, you still may be eligible for a 401(k) match.
 Availability may differ by plan and other plan vesting and matching rules would apply.

 529-to-Roth IRA transfers